Wazzards/Intro/Pages/Addon.md

 Well, they allow you to mess up FreeCAD in whatever way
 you can imagine and type out into code or if you are of the
-practical sort, help you improve your workflows synergy.
+practical sort, help you improve your workflow's synergy.

 <br/>